 - November: Information sessions and workshops in Japan

-- January 20: Successful applicants notified of acceptance
+- Late January: Successful applicants notified of acceptance

-- February 12: Complete visa or ESTA application to travel to the US
+- February: Payment, agreement form deadline, complete visa or ESTA application to travel to the US

-- March 4: Submit immunization documents (advanced track only)
+- Early March: Submit immunization documents (advanced track only)

 To see if this program is a good match, we want to know get to know you: your interests, experiences, and motivation for joining the program.
 The application includes 3 sections, to be completed in English:

 - Section 1: Personal, University, and Contact Information